-The variances are summarized below.
+The variances are summarized below, continued

-- i) Consulting fees decrease due to decrease in number of consultants used in 2010 compared to 2009 - ii) Professional fees decreased due to decreased requirement for professional services. - iii) Foreign exchange loss decreased due to favorable exchange rates prevailed during the period and less number of foreign currency transactions. - iv) Investor relations fees increased due to increase in investor relations activities and consultants.
+- ii) Travel and promotion increased due to increase in travel in relation to investor relations and financing. - iii) Professional fees increased due to increased requirement for professional services. - iv) Consulting fees decrease due to decrease in number of consultants used in 2010 compared to 2009. - v) Foreign exchange loss decreased due to favorable exchange rates prevailed during the period and less number of foreign currency transactions.